eclipse-archived/ceylon-lang.org/documentation/1.0/tour/index.md

 # Tour of Ceylon

-This tour introduces the Ceylon language to developers with some experience in object-oriented programming.
-It assumes familiarity with concepts like static typing, inheritance, subtyping, and type parameterization (generics).
+This tour of the Ceylon language is primarily intended for developers with some experience in object-oriented programming.
+It assumes basic familiarity with concepts like static typing, inheritance, subtyping, and type parameterization (generics).
 If you already know a language like Java, C#, or C++, you already have all the background you need.

 ### What if I don't know Java?